-In some embodiments, these modifications can, for example, change all or portions of the prompt including, for example, changing a structure of the prompt, changing one or several words of the prompt, changing evaluation components of the prompt, changing evaluation criteria of the prompt, or the like.
+In some embodiments, these modifications can, for After the new or modified prompt has been received, the 25 example, change all or portions of the prompt including, for example, changing a structure of the prompt, changing one or several words of the prompt, changing evaluation components of the prompt, changing evaluation criteria of the prompt, or the like.
 In some embodiments, the providing and/or recommending of modifications can be an iterative process in which the user provides and/or edits the prompt, and modifications and/or proposed modifications are provided to the user.
-Thus, in some embodiments, the user can receive iterative feedback relating to a prompt authored by the user and the user can iteratively modify the prompt based on iterative feedback.
+Thus, in some embodiments, the user can receive iterative feedback relating to a prompt authored by the user and he user can iteratively modify the prompt based on iterative feedback.
 In some embodiments, this iterative process can continue until the iterative process and/or the prompt meets and/or exceeds one or several thresholds.

-At block 846, any extracted evaluation portions and/or evaluation sub-portions can be identified.
-In some embodiments, this can include associating an identified with the evaluation portions and/or evaluation sub-portions identified in the parsing and/or evaluation sub-portions identified in the parsing.
+At block 846, any extracted evaluation portions and/or ments, this can include associating an identified with the evaluation portions and/or evaluation sub-portions identified in the parsing and/or can include storing the evaluation portions and/or evaluation sub-portions identified in the parsing.

 After the parsing of the prompt and/or identifying of the prompt evaluation portions, also referred to herein as evaluation components, and/or evaluation sub-portions, also referred to herein as evaluation sub-components, the process 840 proceeds to the steps of blocks 848 through 852, wherein preexisting data relevant to the model for evaluation of the prompt received in block 842 is identified.
 This can include identifying one or several preexisting models relevant to all or portions of the prompt and/or identifying preexisting data (e.g. preexisting response data) usable in training the model(s) for evaluating all or portions of the prompt.
 Specifically, the process 840 proceeds to block 848, wherein user data for the creator or modifier of the prompt received in block 842, is retrieved.
 In some embodiments, this user data can be retrieved from the database server 104 and specifically from the user profile database 301.
-This user data can include information relating to one or several 5 models previously trained for this particular user, sets of previously generated training data, or the like.
+This user data can include information relating to one or several models previously trained for this particular user, sets of previously generated training data, or the like.